erizov/Professor/semester_2/lecture_07_creational_patterns/singleton/README.md

 ### Short Description

 A creational design pattern that ensures a class has only one instance and provides global access to that instance.
+Solves problems like database connection management, logging systems, and configuration managers.
+Example: A single database connection pool shared across an application to avoid resource exhaustion.
+Works by making the constructor private and providing a static method that returns the same instance.

 **Key Characteristics:**
 - **Time Complexity**: Varies